Teenagers are a tough crowd to please.

-These teen bedroom ideas for making a space that you both can live with has the added benefit of providing your teen with a bit of the independence she so covets.
+These teens bedroom ideas for making a space that you both can live with has the added benefit of providing your teen with a bit more of the independence she so covets.

 They will be leaving your home soon.
-This is a way to give them freedom while still under your roof (and nose, I might add).
+This is a way to give them freedom while still under your roof (and nose).

-Here you'll be taking an entirely different approach than you did when they were kids and tweens.
-The room decorating ideas will be, for the most part, teenager-inspired.
+Here you'll be taking an entirely different approach than you did when they were grade school-age kids and tweens.
+Teen bedroom decorating ideas will be, for the most part, teenager-inspired.

-Occasionally, you'll be called on to teach them a few good lessons about responsibility and cleanliness (a relative term when used in the context of the teenage years).
+Occasionally, you'll be called on to teach them a few suitable lessons about responsibility and cleanliness (a relative term when used in the context of the teenage years).